jjolano/shadow/README.md

 * Re-jailbreaking does not reactivate `libSandy` due to the lack of userspace rebooting.
 To fix this issue, you will need to reinstall the `libSandy` package after activating the jailbreak.
 This affects Shadow's ability to load preferences.
 * On iOS 16.2 (and probably future versions), Substitute appears to have issues hooking C functions.
 This may be fixed in a future update to the jailbreak if/when it switches to ElleKit.
 In this case, please use the `fishhook` hooking library.
+* On iOS 16.4+, `libSandy` is currently reported to not work.
+Shadow is unable to function due to not being able to load preferences.

 ## Troubleshooting